cslovell/tellfinder-universal/README.md

 This application is built from open source TellFinder components.
-You must clone the [tellfinder-data](https://github.com/unchartedsoftware/tellfinder) and [tellfinder-core-ui-lib](https://github.com/unchartedsoftware/tellfinder-core-ui-lib) repositories in the folowing manner:
+You must clone the [tellfinder-data](https://github.com/unchartedsoftware/tellfinder) and [tellfinder-core-ui-lib](https://github.com/unchartedsoftware/tellfinder-core-ui-lib) repositories in the following manner:
 ```
 {workspace_root}
   |